 • Proof of residency such as valid driver’s license, a federal or provincial identification card, or any eligible document with a current address.

-• Proof of citizenship or residency such as a valid passport, a birth certificate, photo ID, citizenship certificate or card, certificate of Indian Status, a valid permanent resident card, or a record of landing.
+• Proof of citizenship such as a valid passport, a birth certificate, photo ID, citizenship certificate or card, certificate of Indian Status, a valid permanent resident card, or a record of landing.

 • Consent letter for children below 18 years where applicable.